equilibrez/equilibrez.github.io/_posts/2025/12/2025-12-25-information-hygiene-protocol.md

 The Vagus nerve is the "primary cable" for the parasympathetic nervous system (Rest and Digest).
 You can stimulate it directly to send an immediate "All Clear" signal to the brain.

-* **Thermal Shock:** Splash ice-cold water on your face for 30 seconds or hold an ice pack to your chest.
+* **Thermal Shock:** Splash ice-cold water on your face for 30 seconds or hold an ice pack to your chest, or drink very cold water.
 * **The Mechanic:** This triggers the **Mammalian Dive Reflex**, which immediately slows the heart rate and redirects blood flow to the brain and heart.